German election: Far-right AfD outperforms competitors on social media | DW | 27.08.2021

 Social media companies have anti-hate speech rules for their platforms, which have been a problem to the AfD in the past.

-Beatrix von Storch, a leading figure in the Alternative for Germany party, became one of the first hit by new hate speech laws on social media in January 2018, when her accounts were blocked in response to a racist tweet.
+Beatrix von Storch, a leading figure in the party, became one of the first hit by new hate-speech laws on social media in January 2018, when her accounts were blocked in response to a racist tweet.

 But political campaigning remains, in effect, unregulated in Germany.